 Are there any things you paid attention to in particular through the process of updating the archive?

-Basically, I was bummed that this model was no longer available, so I wanted to bring it back.
+Basically, I was disappointed that this model was no longer available, so I wanted to bring it back.
 I simply added a little flare by using jacquard to make it look like some duct tape has been peeled off.
 I thought maybe the consumers might like to have a flashier logo too, but I first wanted to make something that I would want to wear, so I kept it as simple as possible, while having John Smedley recreate that ideal form that the original model had.

 John Smedley is known for having many color variations.